Learning from N-Tuple Data with M Positive Instances: Unbiased Risk Estimation and Theoretical Guarantees: Unbiased Risk Minimization Method

-and retrain by plugging each $\prior\in\Pi$ into the URE (or reweight losses if training once with a prior head).
-For each $\prior\in\Pi$, evaluate the primary metric $M$ (AP or Macro-F1) across $S$ seeds (default $S{=}5$) and compute mean, std, and a 95\% bootstrap CI (default $B{=}10{,}000$). \end{enumerate}
+Retrain (or reweight) by plugging each $\piTilde$ into the URE.
+For each $\piTilde$, evaluate the primary metric $M$ (AP or Macro-F1) across $S$ seeds (default $S{=}5$) and compute mean, std, and a 95\% bootstrap CI (default $B{=}10{,}000$). \end{enumerate}

-\paragraph{Recommended defaults} Validation size: $5$k or $10\%$ of $U$; score model: linear head on a frozen encoder or 2-layer MLP (width 256, ReLU, dropout 0.1); kernel: Gaussian, bandwidth by Silverman; threshold grid: 200 points; bootstrap: $B{=}1{,}000$ for the $\hat\prior$ CI and $B{=}10{,}000$ for metric CIs; seeds: $S{=}5$ (reported in captions).